ajvanderhorst/PhysicsCapstoneGW/IntermediateLabSyllabus.md

 ### Final Project

 We will conclude the course with an individual final project.
 I will try to identify final projects that are a good fit for each student’s experience and ability, and I am open to suggestions that you might have for your final project.
 Please note that the final projects may include evaluation by other faculty in the physics department.
-Hence, your posters representing your final projects must be available for review by your peers, and possibly other faculty, on the last day of class which is Thursday April 23.
-You will also be presenting your posters to me as part of your final exam which is likely to be Tuesday May 5th, but is not officially scheduled yet.
+Hence, your posters representing your final projects must be available for review by your peers, and possibly other faculty, on the last day of class.
+You will also be presenting your posters to me as part of your final examination.

-### Distribution of hours spent on coursework

-There will be typically two 75-minute lectures per week, totaling 2.5 hours of lectures per week.
-Out-of-class coursework is estimated to be 5 hours per week, and includes reading materials for classes, doing homework, writing exercises, and preparing for presentations.

 ### Grading